 Thirty years ago there were two main styles of painting in India: (1) the academic-realist manner taught in the Government art schools, and (2) the "Bengali Renaissance" movement, started by Abanindranath Tagore, a nationalist movement in which Mughal miniature painting style, combined with Far Eastern water-colour techniques tried to capture some "oriental" spirit by turning to illustration work.

+It was then Jamini Roy who bought into Indian painting an element of vigour, by studying folk art forms; and Amrita Sher-Gil who captured the modern western spirit of rebellion against academicism, by the use of free composition, simplification, and a faith in the artist's instinctual revolt against mere naturalism.
+Her discovery of this liberation from "accepted norms" or "styles" led to a great movement among Indian artists to free themselves from all shackles of "models" and of representational painting.
+Most of them found inspiration in the newly won freedom of western artists, and by 1950 this process of Indian liberation resulted in a bold discarding of "models".
+Many experimented with original styles of their own.
+Some took to folk styles with their stylizations and primitive vigour; others followed the free use of colours and forms of expressionist painters, and some discarded all representation in order to compose abstract forms - as a musician composes music.
 Present-day dominating styles are: (1) pure abstract creation of forms according to the instinct of an artist; (2) expressionist forms in which objective reality (human figures etc.) are not discarded, but boldly re-shaped to conform with the vision of the individual painter; (3) a use of symbols, such as Tantric art employs, to evoke sub-conscious associations; (4) surrealism, in which elements of realism are grouped in unexpected combinations, as they would in dreams; (5) paintings in which great importance is attached to "texture" i.e. the surface, often enriched with "collage" and the pasting or insertion of various objects or fragments; and (6) a "neo-primitive" style in which the artist attempts to recapture the inspiration of primitive painters, and the simplicity found in primitive art.
+But whichever the style, all painters today insist that a painting is a creative work, the result of an artist's vision; and is not at all intended to be a copy or an accurate reproduction of the outside, visible world.

 |